ElectricUser/RestB4Crash/README.md

 ## Initial Measures

-To be abble to run the MeasureInitialValues.py file, you have to install pymongo, so that the data can be updated in the database
+To be able to run the MeasureInitialValues.py file, you have to install pymongo, so that the data can be updated in the database

 1. ```pip install pymongo```